 ... plus the so-called strawberry guava, as seen on this tree.
 I find them to be a bit tarter.

 French: jacquier, Malagasy: apaly be

-Jackfruit is the bigshot of the fruit world, mainly because they're huge (around 20 pounds when ripe!)
+Jackfruit is the bigshot of the fruit world, mainly because they're huge: around 20 pounds each when ripe!
 The photo at the top shows the jackfruit tree outside of my house, and the second photo shows what a jackfruit looks like when cut up.
 You eat the sweet part that surrounds the seed, and discard the stringy extra bits.
 See this blog post for a jackfruit story!
 UPDATE: here's a cool piece about jackfruit from NPR.

 French: limon, Malagasy: voasary makirana

 They don’t really have a distinction between limes or lemons here.
 The limes available here are really tiny-- smaller than a Key lime even-- and they don’t have very much juice.
-If I’m looking for a citrusy flavor for cooking or cocktails, I usually opt for green oranges instead.
-Fun fact: the Malaagasy name literally translates to “bitter orange”.
+If I’m looking for a citrus-y flavor for cooking or cocktails, I usually opt for green oranges instead.
+Fun fact: the Malagasy name literally translates to “bitter orange”.